Public library services for Canadians with print disabilities

 Braille (Contracted), Electronic braille (Contracted), DAISY Audio (CD), DAISY Audio (Direct to Player), DAISY Audio (Zip), DAISY text (Direct to player), DAISY text (Zip), Word (Zip), ePub (Zip)

-Multi-cultural fiction, General fiction, Folklore, fables and fairy tales, Fantasy, Ghost and horror stories, LGBTQ+ fiction, Serious and literary fiction
+Multi-cultural fiction, General fiction, Family stories, Fantasy, LGBTQ+ fiction, Serious and literary fiction

 Synthetic audio, Automated braille